Viscoelastic dynamics of a soft strip subject to a large deformation: Low-frequency dynamics

 From these measurements, one can estimate the respective phase velocities, \textit{i.e.} the product of wavelength and frequency.
 Experimental results are reported as symbols in Figure~\ref{fig:LowFrequency}B and C. Here, the applied stretch varied from 1 to 1.8 and the driving frequency from 0 to 100~Hz.
+The experimental data in Figure~\ref{fig:LowFrequency} are compared with numerical ones, based on a procedure that is described along with our three-dimensional model.
 These measurements indicate that the flexural mode is highly affected by the application of a static longitudinal tension, while the compressional mode appears nearly immune to it.
 As a matter of fact, the latter travels at roughly 10~m/s, regardless of both $\lambda$ and $\omega$.
 To clarify these observations, let us examine analytical expressions for these two velocities.